supertokens/supertokens-react-native/examples/with-thirdpartyemailpassword/README.md

 When making network calls to the server (explained in the next step) the demo app uses an IP address and not localhost (to avoid issues in iOS).

 - open `App.js`
-- change the value of `BASE_URL` to match your machines local IP address
+- change the value of `API_DOMAIN` to match your machines local IP address

 ## Run the demo app